kpavlis/real-estate-price-prediction/README.md

-# 🏠Real estate median price prediction using machine learning algorithms
+# 🏠Real Estate median price prediction using Machine Learning Algorithms
-The program implements machine learning models for houses' price prediction, based on houses' characteristics, and shows the classifiers according to the machine learning model.
-The program calculates mean and absolute square error and uses  10 fold cross validation for each machine learning model.
+**The program implements machine learning models for houses' price prediction, based on houses' characteristics, and shows the classifiers according to the machine learning model.
+The program calculates mean and absolute square error and uses  10 fold cross validation for each machine learning model.**

 ## ⚡Features
  - 🔢Pre-proccess data: